How to Count Crochet Rows: 5 Easy Essential Methods

 Row counter (digital or manual tally tool), stitch marker (small clip or loop placed on a stitch), turning chain (the chain stitches made at the start of a new row to gain height), selvage (the side edge of your work where rows are most visible)

-Figuring out how to count crochet rows can feel frustrating when you are a beginner.
-You finish a section, look down, and realize you have no idea whether you are on row 12 or row 20.
-This problem is extremely common, and it causes uneven edges, wrong sizing, and projects that do not match the pattern.
-In this guide, we will walk through five reliable methods to count your rows so you never lose your place again.
+Counting crochet rows can be genuinely frustrating early on.
+You finish a section, look down, and have no idea whether you’re on row 12 or row 20.
+It’s a really common problem, and it causes uneven edges, wrong sizing, and projects that don’t match the pattern.
+This guide covers five reliable ways to count rows so you never lose your place.

 Why does How to Count Crochet Rows matter?

-Understanding how to count crochet rows is not just a nice extra skill; it is fundamental to every project you will ever make.
-When a pattern says “repeat rows 5 through 18” or “work 40 rows total,” you need an accurate count to follow the instructions correctly.
-Without it, your blanket may end up lopsided, your sweater sleeves will have different lengths, and your amigurumi pieces will not match up during assembly.
+Counting rows isn’t just a nice-to-have, it’s fundamental to every project.
+When a pattern says “repeat rows 5 through 18” or “work 40 rows total,” you need an accurate count to follow it.
+Without one, your blanket ends up lopsided, your sleeves come out different lengths, and your amigurumi pieces won’t line up at assembly.

-Beyond following patterns, knowing how to count crochet rows helps you reproduce a project you love.
-If you made a scarf that turned out perfectly and a friend asks for the same one, your row count is the key to making an exact replica.
-It also helps you estimate how much yarn you need for future projects of similar size.
+It also lets you recreate a project you love.
+If a scarf turned out perfectly and a friend wants the same one, your row count is the key to an exact copy, and it helps you estimate yarn for future projects of a similar size.

 Method 1: Count Along the Side Edge

-The simplest way to learn how to count crochet rows is to look at the side edge of your work.
-Every row creates a visible horizontal line along the selvage (the side of the fabric).
-For single crochet, each row looks like a small bump or bar.
-For double crochet, each row has a more pronounced horizontal line.
-Simply count these lines from the bottom up.
+The simplest method is to read the side edge of your work.
+Every row leaves a visible horizontal line along the selvage.
+In single crochet each row looks like a small bump or bar; in double crochet the line is more pronounced.
+Just count them from the bottom up.

 Start by finding your foundation chain at the very bottom.
 The first row sits directly above it.
 Count each horizontal line as one row, moving upward.
 Make sure you count in good lighting and hold the work at eye level for the clearest view.
 If your rows are tight, gently stretch the fabric sideways to make the lines more visible.
 This is the most common approach when figuring out how to count crochet rows in flat projects.